lynkfox/schoolExampleCode/README.md

 ## Lab 7
 * A - Console: Avg an array with a Method, as well as overloading methods
 * B - Console: Basic linear search using a method.

+## simpleRectangle
+* In class exercise in Object / Class creation

+## Lab 8
+* Create a class called Car that takes a model year and a make, and can show the car accellerating and breaking.
+* Console: Create the main class that uses methods to error check for model year and nonempty make string, then accelarates the car 5 times and breaks 5 time.